sttp-book/sttp-book/chapters/pragmatic-testing/test-code-quality.md

 }
 ```

-Note how our `InvoiceBuilder` (which we show the code of soon) clearly expresses what
+Note how our `InvoiceBuilder` (which we show the implementation soon) clearly expresses what
 this invoice is about: it is an invoice for a company (as clearly stated by the `asCompany()`
 method), "NL" is the country of that invoice, and the invoice has a value of 2500.
 The
 result of the behaviour now goes to a variable whose name says it all (`calculatedValue`).